This is a surprisingly common question. It’s an unfortunate part of doing business, but from time to time, people need

 There is no fixed time period answer to this one, if the their prolonged absence has violated your company absence policy to a serious degree, and all procedures have been followed, then a dismissal is a valid option.
-As long as your company documents the reasons, follows procedure, and explores reasonable accommodations to help them, it’s a legitimate next step.
+As long as you document the reasons, follows procedure, and explore reasonable accommodations to help them, it’s a legitimate next step.

 If you’re a worker and believe you’ve been dismissed unfairly, you can either seek legal advice, talk to the CAB, or consult your union representative.
 Here’s a useful guide on Gov.uk to claiming for a tribunal.